This blog may contain affiliate links. Read our disclosure policy for more info.

 16. Cozy up in a hot tub or spa

 Let’s face it, the winter in Calgary can be cold – bitterly cold!
-So why not try and warm up with a nice soak in a hot pool or hot spring.
+So why not try and warm up with a nice soak in one of Alberta’s best hot springs or hot pools.

 The Fairmont Palliser is a luxury hotel that sits just 100 meters from the Calgary Tower and features a large indoor pool and hot tub.
 The on-site RnR Wellness Spa claims to be a premier experience and includes a eucalyptus steam room – perfect for warming up those muscles and bones.
 Many of their treatments are curated to be very Canadian, highlighting the sounds, scents, and culture of the country.